remydao/nft/README.md

 # Project presentation

-This project is a NFT manager write in typeScript.
+This project is a NFT manager written in TypeScript.
 We're exposing our API routes with express.

 The database, in SQLite, is created and managed via Sequelize.
-Data themselves are stored in a local file.
+This way you don't need to use docker because data is stored in a local file.

 The tests are written thanks to Mocha and Chai.